Hartsville boys' season ends in lower-state final

 FLORENCE, S.C. -- The Hartsville boys made an impressive turnaround after losing seven of 10 games, reaching the Class 4A lower-state final at the Florence Center

-That road, however, ended there Friday with a 54-38 loss to Irmo.
-Coach Yusuf English's Red Foxes finish the season with a 14-14 record.
+That road, however, ended Friday with a 54-38 loss to Irmo.
+Coach Yusuf English's Red Foxes finish the season at 14-14.

+"We didn't play our basketball; we didn't play our brand," English said.
+"We turned the ball over way too much.
+There were some calls that should have gone our way; but you can't blame the refs.
+I thought we did a good job of staying composed."

 From the second quarter on, Irmo played like it was a high-octane muscle car just waiting to hit warp speed.